 The goal of the project is to improve the density of our Wi-Fi network throughout campus over the next several years to improve performance and reliability, improve the campus user experience, increase the efficiency of our networking services and better support teaching and research.

-We will achieve this by implementing a modern Wi-Fi network infrastructure which supports 802.11ac 5.0GHz connectivity throughout campus, with a primary focus on educational and research spaces.
+We will achieve this by implementing a modern Wi-Fi network infrastructure which supports 802.11ac/ax 5.0GHz connectivity throughout campus, with a primary focus on educational and research spaces.

-- Our existing wireless infrastructure provided by Cisco Systems is aging and reaching the end of its supported lifetime.
-This project will replace this aging infrastructure with a modern solution provided by HPE/Aruba.
+- Our existing wireless infrastructure manufactured by Cisco Systems has aged and is reaching the end of its supported life.
+This project will replace our aging infrastructure with a modern solution manufactured by HPE/Aruba.

-- Extensive installation of data cabling will be required to support the installation of approximately 8,000 new access points and relocation of an additional 4,000.
+- Extensive installation of data cabling will be completed to support the installation of approximately 8,000 new access points and relocation of an additional 4,000.

-- Cabling for relocated and abated old access points will be removed.
+- Cabling for relocated and abated old Wi-Fi access points will be removed.

-Take a look at the map below to view Wi-Fi upgrades that are currently in progress in buildings across campus and those that have already been completed:
+The map below shows Wi-Fi upgrades that are currently in progress in buildings across campus, those that have already been completed, and those deferred to the future:

 When will you be improving Wi-Fi in my building?